Conditions for State and Control Constraint Activation in Coordination of Connected and Automated Vehicles: Constrained Optimization

-\begin{proof} Let's assume that the state constraint $v_i(t)-v_{max}\ge0$ is activated at $t=\tau_s$.
-The state constrained optimal solution yields a linear acceleration profile that has to enter the constrained arc at $t=\tau_s$ with $u_i(\tau_s)=0$.
-As a result, we can focus on the unconstrained state and control trajectory with reduced time horizon $t\in [t_i^0,\tau_s]$ instead of $[t_i^0,t_i^m]$.
-Following the same procedure from the proof of theorem 4, we can construct the condition \eqref{eq:thm5-1} that indicates whether the control constraint $u_i(t)-u_{max}\le0$ is being activated within the modified horizon $t\in [t_i^0,\tau_s]$.

-The second part of Theorem 4 can be proved following similar arguments.
-Due to space limitation the proof is omitted. \end{proof}
+\begin{proof} Suppose that the state constrained ($v_i(t)-v_{max}\le0$) solution has a junction point between the constrained and unconstrained arc at $t=\tau_s$, where $u_i(\tau_s)=0$.
+Therefore, we focus on the unconstrained arc of the constrained solution with the time horizon $[t_i^0,\tau_s]$ instead of $[t_i^0,t_i^m]$.
+Following similar procedure as in the proof of Theorem 3, we can construct the condition of the first part of Theorem 4 that indicates whether the control constraint $u_i(t)-u_{max}\le0$ is being activated within the time horizon $t\in [t_i^0,\tau_s]$.
+The second part of Theorem 4 can be proved following similar arguments. \end{proof}